Minority group

 A minority or subordinate group is a sociological group that does not constitute a politically dominant plurality of the total population of a given society.
 A sociological minority is not necessarily a numerical minority — it may include any group that is disadvantaged with respect to a dominant group in terms of social status, education, employment, wealth and political power.
 To avoid confusion, some writers prefer the terms "subordinate group" and "dominant group" rather than "minority" and "majority".

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Minority group" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Minority group" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools